 This is a neat way to test expressions on a mobile device on-the-fly:

-- Add a calculation field to your form.
+Add a calculation field to your app.
 Set the expression for this field to

-INSPECT() function can be used to check the value being produced by a variable.
+INSPECT() function can be used to check the value being produced by any of the variables declared in your expression.

 console.log() can be used to display values in the developer's console in the web browser while troubleshooting your code.